datalad/datalad-registry/README.md

 #### Virtual environment with container for Celery broker

-After setting of the virtual environment for the project, execute the following from the top-level of repository.
+After setting up the virtual environment for the project, execute the following from the top-level of repository.

 ```console